DellOptiplex755/Sprint-UICC-Unlock-Method/README.md

 <img width="339" height="747" alt="image" src="https://github.com/user-attachments/assets/6d7ffd35-1970-4e22-9b49-1757e96809dd" />

 🎉 [You should now have an UNLOCKED Sprint phone!!!!](https://www.youtube.com/watch?v=mD3v1B_aXw0) 🎉

 ---

 ### Apologies if this is a bit confusing and not the best looking, this is my first time doing a "write up" on something so... complex lmfao

+### I'll be trying to get more Sprint locked devices to iron our any issues, or if I missed a step, but this is exactly how I got my S20+ unlocked.

 ### Thank you so much for reading, and I hope it worked for you!!!!